arvnd-nelri/BackPack/README.md

   - Health
   - Beach Supplies

-  The app also provides default tasks for each category, which can be deleted or customized as needed.
+  The app provides default tasks for each category, which can be deleted or customized as needed.
+Additionally, you can add your own tasks to any category.

 - **Reminders**:
   Set reminders to stay on top of important tasks.